-You’ll find many reasons to choose a bank or credit union over an online lender.
-For one, they offer government-backed Canadian Small Business Financing Program (CSBFP) loans.
+There are still many reasons to choose a bank or credit union over an online lender.
+For one, they offer government-backed Canadian Small Business Financing Program (CSBFP) loans which you can read more about below.
 These big financial institutions also tend to offer higher lending amounts than their online counterparts do.

-But if you’re a new business, you could find that banks enforce stricter eligibility requirements than an online lender will.
+But if you’re a new business, you could find that banks enforce stricter eligibility requirements than an online small business loan lender will.
 They might not even consider you if your business isn’t at least a few years old and pulling in significant revenue.

-What’s the difference between bank and non-bank business loans?
+What’s the difference between non-bank and bank business loans?

 You won’t find anything new or exciting when looking for a small business bank loan.
 Typically, banks offer term loans, lines of credit and equipment loans — your business loan nuts and bolts.
 They also tend to offer much larger borrowing limits that ranging from the tens of thousands to the millions.

 Newer to the scene, online-only lenders offer more diverse lending options — and they’re more willing to take risks.
 They could be a better bet if your business isn’t yet 2 years old.
 You may end up paying more in interest and fees, but you could receive your approved funds faster.